 If you elect to stay on Interstate 80, the freeway begins to gradually descend into Cheyenne.
 The radio dial opens up to catch signals from Denver, Boudler, and Fort Collins radio stations.
 You can clearly see the Colorado Rockies to the south.
 Look for the tree in the rock (located at a parking area in the middle of the road) and the Ames Monument pyramid.
 Both of these are worth a look.

-At Cheyenne, Interstate 80 meets a few interesting highways, including U.S. 85, U.S. 87, Interstate 25, and Interstate 180.
-Interstate 180 is especially interesting because it is one of the few Interstate highways in the country with stoplights on its mainline.
+At Cheyenne, Interstate 80 intersects several north-south highways, including U.S. 85, U.S. 87, Interstate 25, and Interstate 180.
+Interstate 180 is notable for being one of the few Interstate highways in the country with stoplights on its mainline.

-The Interstate 25/80 interchange is one of two cloverleaf interchanges in the entire State of Wyoming.
+The Interstate 25/80 interchange is a large cloverleaf interchange, the only one left in the entire State of Wyoming.
 There is a tri-level interchange between Interstate 25 and Interstate 90 in Buffalo, but most of the others are diamond interchanges or variations on that theme.
-The exit numbering on Interstate 80 is Interstate 25/U.S. 87 North, Casper, EXIT 359A, and I-25/U.S. 87 South, Denver, EXIT 359C.
+The exit numbering on Interstate 80 is Interstate 25/U.S. 87 North, Casper, EXIT 359A, and Interstate 25/U.S. 87 South, Denver, EXIT 359C.
 On Interstate 25, it is Interstate 80 East, Omaha, EXIT 8B and Interstate 80 West, Laramie, EXIT 8D.
 These letters are used to denote the four ramps of the cloverleaf (Ramps A, B, C, and D).

 Cheyenne is home to the state government headquarters, as well as the F.E.
 Warren Air Force Base.
-Every time the University of Wyoming plays Air Force Academy in college football (once every two years), cadets fly jets over War Memorial Stadium in Laramie from Warren AFB in Cheyenne.
+Every time the University of Wyoming plays Air Force Academy in college football (once every two years), cadets fly jets over War Memorial Stadium in Laramie.
 All services are available here, and Cheyenne overtook Casper as the state's largest city in the 2000s.
 As more people moved into the Front Range of Colorado, some moved into Wyoming.

 Interstate 80 sees its first cultivated fields since Bridger Valley on the gentle, downward slope east of Cheyenne.
-Now the fields are irrigated with water from the North Platte River reservoir system and from the underground Ogallala Aquifer.
+Now the fields are irrigated with water from tributaries to the North Platte River reservoir system and from the underground Ogallala Aquifer.
 The tiny towns of Hillsdale, Burns, and Egbert -- all located along the original U.S. 30 and Lincoln Highway -- are now located on secondary state route spurs from the Interstate.
-Check out the 1992 DeLorme's Atlas to see the old highway's routing.

 Before you know it, you are in Pine Bluffs and crossing into Nebraska.
 You will see the "pine bluff" to the south of the interstate, while the town stays to the north.
 U.S. 30 splits off from Interstate 80 to parallel it closely for the next 200 miles, but U.S. 30 does not merge with Interstate 80 ever again heading eastbound.